socialdatalab-cosmos/cosmos-lessons/_episodes/04-importing_pre-existing_data.md

 > ## Tip:
 >
-> Only CSV and JSON files are accepted for Twitter data.
+> - Only CSV and JSON files are accepted for Twitter data.
->
+> - To be able to visualize and analyse Twitter dataset in COSMOS, dataset has to have these entitites with the same order:
+> 'Language_code', 'Timestamp', 'Longitude', 'Tweeet_text', 'Tweet_id', 'Screen_name', 'Latitude'.
 {: .callout}

 > ## Exercise
 > 1. Import and name any pre-existing data on COSMOS following the same steps.
 >
 {: .challenge}